tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 We haul ourselves into the boat, exhausted but alive.
 I start the engine, steering us away from the Nightingale as fast as I can.

 As I throttle the engine, pushing our small boat to its limits, the Nightingale, once a majestic and ominous vessel, now convulses in its death throes.
-The river around it churns violently, reflecting the chaos that consumes the ship.
+The river around it churns chaotically, reflecting the chaos that consumes the ship.

 Reine, Lockhart, and I watch in stunned silence as the Nightingale begins to implode.
 The sounds of rending metal and explosive decompressions create a terrifying symphony.
 The ship, a massive structure of steel and dark intentions, crumples in upon itself like a house of cards caught in a gale.
 Its once formidable silhouette collapses, the Void Whisperer’s unstable energy turning the vessel into a whirlpool of destruction.